Debugging

 You may want to disable some message types to reduce noise and focus on specific information relevant to your debugging session.
 For example, if you're only interested in how files are being categorized, you can disable dependency and violation messages.

-Filters apply to all debug messages (file descriptions, dependency descriptions, and rule violation descriptions).
+Filters apply to all debug messages (file descriptions, dependency descriptions, and rule policy violation descriptions).
 If a trace doesn't match the filter, it won't be printed in the console.

 export default [{